JYOTI9078/CONTRIB_AUTOMATION/README.md

 ## About the project

 This is a multipurpose kickstarter framework built on Java and Cucumber.
-The framework has BDD at its core as it allows the user to write tests in plain English using Gherkin.
+The framework has BDD at its core as it allows you to write tests in plain English using Gherkin syntax that are easy to understand.

 ```
 Scenario Outline: Verify the login functionality